fastapi/fastapi/README.md

 ### Without `standard` Dependencies

-If you don't want to include the optional standard dependencies, you can install with `pip install fastapi` instead of `pip install "fastapi[standard]"`.
+If you don't want to include the `standard` optional dependencies, you can install with `pip install fastapi` instead of `pip install "fastapi[standard]"`.

 ### Additional Optional Dependencies